HCIILAB/SCUT-HEAD-Dataset-Release/README.md

 # PartB
 PartB includes 2405 images with 43940 heads annotated.
 1905 images of PartB are for training and 500 for testing.
 The images are crawled from Internet (Baidu and Google), the urls of images are provided as followed.
-Representative images and annotations and the histogram of people counts are shown below.
+PartB of SCUT Head Dataset can be downloaded from: https://pan.baidu.com/s/1brhMTcj Representative images and annotations and the histogram of people counts are shown below.

 ![image](https://github.com/HCIILAB/SCUT_HEAD_Dataset_Release/blob/master/example%20in%20Part_B.png)